QuickBooks HelpQuickBooksHelpIntuit

 3. Select Edit from the Action column.

-4. Choose from the existing custom or QuickBooks roles.
+4. Select from the existing custom or QuickBooks roles.

-5. Select Save.
-If you edited permissions after selecting the role, you’ll be asked to save a new custom role.
-Enter a Role name and description, then select Save Role.
+5. Select Save changes.
+If you edit permissions after selecting the role, you’ll be asked to save a new custom role.
+Enter a Custom role name and Role description, then select Save role.

 Reactivate or deactivate a user’s role